Free Covid-19 Lateral Flow Tests At Mobile Collection Point

 You don’t need to book, just turn up and please wear a face covering and social distance from those outside your household or bubble.

-The tests come with instructions on how to use the tests and how frequently you should take them.
+The tests come with instructions on how to use them and how frequently you should take them.
 We will have staff on hand to show you how to use the tests should you need help.
-You will also be able to take a test a lateral flow Covid-19 test at the mobile collection point if you wish.

 Rachel Spencer-Henshall, Strategic Director for Public Health at Kirklees Council, said: